lwhite1/arrow-table/README.md

 }
 ```

-What if you created a slice of *all* the values in the original table?
+If you created a slice with *all* the values in the source table (as shown below), how would that differ from a new Table constructed with the same vectors as the source?

 ```Java
 try (Table t = new Table(vectorList)) {